 As the warm air in a house soars towards the ceiling of your home it comes into contact with the cold surface of the skylight.
 As the air cools it forms a significant draft loop that can greatly harm the temperature levels below; known as convection heat loss.

 In dual-paned skylights that aren’t thermally broken, the warm air still rises upwards until it meets the cold upper surface.
 The warm air then falls to be replaced by more warm air from below.
-In the event that the two panes of glass have more than a quarter of an inch of space between them, it can circulate air more intensely, creating an even bigger problem.
+In the event that the two glass panels have more than a quarter of an inch of space between them, it can circulate air more intensely, creating an even bigger problem.

 Radiation is another big issue for non-thermally broken rooflights.
 The supporting frame that fits between the roof structure – known as an integral upstand – simply increases the surface area and therefore the potential for further heat loss.

 Fortunately, at Sunsquare we are world leaders in the design, manufacture and installation of flat roof skylights, boasting the only weather facing product range to hold the BSI Kitemark for weather testiness, wind loading and air permeability.

 We’re therefore able to provide a solution to skylight heat loss through dual-pane skylights and through the rooflight’s supporting frame: